Alongri/AutoTester_FileTransfer/README.md

-**AutoTester FileTransfer**
+# AutoTester FileTransfer

 AutoTester FileTransfer is a versatile tool designed to streamline the process of transferring AutoTester files between Git repositories.
 Whether you need to move files between branches within the same repository or copy files from external sources into your projects, AutoTester FileTransfer has got you covered.

-**Key Features:**
+## Key Features

 - **Effortless Branch-to-Branch Transfer:** Seamlessly move AutoTester files between different branches within your Git repository.
 Maintain organized, up-to-date project files with ease.